Summary

 - court order

-- voluntary arrangement between the child’s parent and a community service organisation.
+- voluntary arrangement between the child’s parent and a foster care agency.

-If the placement is voluntary, the birth parent remains the child’s legal guardian and is encouraged to visit the child regularly.
-If the placement is involuntary, a court order will outline legal rights and responsibilities as well as when the birth parents can have contact with the child.
+If the placement is voluntary, the birth parent remains the responsible parent of the child.
+If the placement is court ordered, the rights and responsibilities of the parents and the child will be outlined in the order granted by the Children’s Court, including when the parents can have contact with the child.

 Support services for foster carers